Best Haircuts for Curly Hair 2025: Complete Guide to Embracing Your Curls

 The Scrunch Method

-- Cup sections of hair in your palm
+- Cup a section of hair in your palm

 Diffusing for Volume

-- Hold in place for 10-15 seconds, then release
+- Hold for 10-15 seconds in one spot, then release and move

 Pineapple Method for Sleeping

-- Gather all hair into a very loose, high ponytail on top of head
+- Gather all your hair into a very loose, high ponytail on top of your head (like a pineapple)

 Problem: Frizz